WhiteSnake-code/simple-crud/README.md

-# 🚀 Spring Boot CRUD - Todo List Application
+# 🚀 Spring Boot CRUD - Products Application

 This is a full-stack Product Management (Todo List) application developed using **Spring Boot 3/4**, **Java 17/21**, and **MySQL**.
 It features a complete web interface to perform CRUD (Create, Read, Update, Delete) operations.